rsmp-nordic/sxl-tools/README.md

 * Requires: gem install rubyXL
 * Usage: xlsx2yaml [options] [XLSX]
 * -s, --site.
 Prints [site information](#site).
 Includes also id, version and date
-* Since the "values" fields in alarms, statuses and commands cannot easily be converted from the SXL in Excel format, the "range" field is added if type is not boolean, integer, long or real and there is no predefined values to choose from.
 * Typical usage:
   * Output to rsmp_schema: No extra options needed
   * Output to rst-format for the SXL TLC specification: No extra options needed